 What about "freezing" my credit reports?

-Individuals in all 50 states can "freeze" their credit report so it can only be accessed in very limited situations.
+Individuals can "freeze" their credit report so it can only be accessed in very limited situations.
 With some exceptions, this option is offered free to victims of identity theft who provide a police report to the credit bureaus.
 Those who are not victims of identity theft may have the option of freezing their credit reports for a fee.

 For more information about credit freezes, see: